cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 Before syncing a node, make sure the following prerequisites are completed:
 - Choose the proper hardware/server configuration.
 See the [hardware guide](#hardware).
 - Ensure Gaia is properly installed.
 See the [installation guide](https://hub.cosmos.network/main/getting-started/installation.html) for a walkthrough.
-- Compile the Gaia binary.
-The version of Gaia will depend on which way the node is synced.
-See [releases](#releases) for more information on the appropriate version to build.
+- Compile the Gaia binary (also in the installation guide).
+The version of Gaia will depend on [which way the node is synced](#Choosing-a-Sync-Mode).
+If syncing from scratch checkout version [`v4.2.1`](https://github.com/cosmos/gaia/releases/tag/v4.2.1).
+If syncing via state sync, checkout the [latest release](https://github.com/cosmos/gaia/releases/tag/v6.0.0).
+If unsure, see [releases](#Releases-amp-Upgrades) for more information on the appropriate version to build.
 - Follow the [configuration guide](#General-Configuration) to intialize and prepare the node to sync with the network.